electrickite/geotv/README.md

     inserted between each set of co-ordinates in the rendered output.

 Once the TV has been created, add it to a template.
-The template variables tab of a resource using the template will conatain a map centered at the location specified in the TV input options.
+The template variables tab of a resource using the template will contain a map centered at the location specified in the TV input options.
 Fenced areas can be created with the draw tool icon on the top of the map.
 It can be panned using the "hand" icon.
 You can clear the geo data by clicking the "Clear map" link.